bessinnica/Loc-markdig-azuredocs-test/articles/active-directory/active-directory-saas-linkedinsalesnavigator-provisioning-tutorial.md

 * You should see a success notification on the upper­right side of your portal.

-12) Enter the email address of a person or group who should receive provisioning error notifications in the **Notification Email** field, and check the checkbox below.
+12) Enter the email address of a person or group who should receive provisioning error notifications in the <strong>Notification Email</strong> field, and check the checkbox below.

-13) Click **Save**.
+13) Click <strong>Save</strong>.

-14) In the **Attribute Mappings** section, review the user and group attributes that will be synchronized from Azure AD to LinkedIn Sales Navigator.
-Note that the attributes selected as **Matching** properties will be used to match the user accounts and groups in LinkedIn Sales Navigator for update operations.
+14) In the <strong>Attribute Mappings</strong> section, review the user and group attributes that will be synchronized from Azure AD to LinkedIn Sales Navigator.
+Note that the attributes selected as <strong>Matching</strong> properties will be used to match the user accounts and groups in LinkedIn Sales Navigator for update operations.
 Select the Save button to commit any changes.

 ![LinkedIn Sales Navigator Provisioning](./media/active-directory-saas-linkedinsalesnavigator-provisioning-tutorial/linkedin_4.PNG)

-15) To enable the Azure AD provisioning service for LinkedIn Sales Navigator, change the **Provisioning Status** to **On** in the **Settings** section
+15) To enable the Azure AD provisioning service for LinkedIn Sales Navigator, change the <strong>Provisioning Status</strong> to <strong>On</strong> in the <strong>Settings</strong> section

-16) Click **Save**.
+16) Click <strong>Save</strong>.

 This will start the initial synchronization of any users and/or groups assigned to LinkedIn Sales Navigator in the Users and Groups section.
 Note that the initial sync will take longer to perform than subsequent syncs, which occur approximately every 40 minutes as long as the service is running.
 You can use the **Synchronization Details** section to monitor progress and follow links to provisioning activity logs, which describe all actions performed by the provisioning service on your LinkedIn Sales Navigator app.